7 Derma Rollers for Acne Scars That Get The Job Done

 What are derma rollers?

 Are these tools foreign to you?
-Simply put, a derma roller is a small wheel with a bunch of (titanium or steel) itty-bitty needles.
-When you gently roll a derma roller on the skin, it goes deep enough to send a signal to the brain that tells your tissue to regenerate itself.
-In other words, derma rollers boost collagen formation, allowing the skin to renew itself.
+Simply put, a derma roller (also known as a microneedling tool) is a small wheel with a bunch of itty-bitty needles made of titanium or steel.
+When you gently roll a derma roller on the skin, it creates controlled micro-injuries, sending a signal to the brain that tells the tissue to regenerate itself.

 What are the benefits of using derma rollers for acne scars?

-Which derma roller size is best for acne scars?
+Which derma roller size is best to treat acne scars and blemishes?

-The best size for derma-rollers to minimize acne scars is 1.0mm for shallow acne scars and for deep acne scars 1.5mm will do.
-However, to stay on the safe side, don’t use a derma roller with needles bigger than 0.5mm at home.
-For bigger sizes, you should make an appointment with your cosmetician for a microneedling session.
+The best size for derma-rollers to minimize acne scars is 1.0mm for shallow and superficial scars, while for deep acne scars, 1.5mm will do.
+However, to play it safe, don’t use a device with needles bigger than 0.5mm at home.
+For bigger sizes, you should make an appointment with your cosmetician for a professional microneedling session.

 How often can I use the derma roller?

-The best is to treat your skin with a derma roller once a fortnight — you get the desired result without harming the tissue.
-It’s essential not to overdo it, as you risk producing the opposite effect, damaging your skin.
+Ideally, use the derma roller once a fortnight so you get the desired result without harming your skin.
+It’s essential not to overdo it, as you risk producing the opposite effect and damaging your skin.

 P.S.: Remember to replace your derma roller after 10-15 uses.

-Before anything, you have to decide if it’s a good day for performing the procedure because you should never do it on active, severe breakouts, wounds, or eczema.
-Also, bear in mind that it’s ideally not to apply makeup for the next 24 hours after dermarolling.
-Every time before and after you use the derma roller, make sure you have alcohol nearby — it’s crucial to disinfect it every time pre using it and after that.
-Also important: take a break from retinol use a few days before dermarolling.
+Before anything, you have to decide if it’s a good day for performing the procedure because you should never do it if you have active breakouts, wounds, sun-damaged skin, or eczema.
+Also, bear in mind that it’s ideal not to apply makeup for the next 24 hours after dermarolling.
+Have alcohol nearby— it’s crucial to work sterile and disinfect the tool every time before using it and after that.
+Moreover, take a break from retinol and exfoliants a few days before dermarolling.

 What to expect after the treatment?

-After dermarolling, you’ll notice your skin turn red, but that should clear until the next day.
+After dermarolling, you’ll notice your skin turn red, but that should clear by the following day.
 The sensation feels a bit like sunburn for 24-48 hours.
-Besides, your skin will get very dry, so it’s important to keep it hydrated!
+Besides, your skin will get parched, so it’s important to keep it hydrated by applying a lightweight moisturizer.

-Last but not least, steer clear of harsh ingredients like salicylic acidglycolic acid, or anything with synthetic fragrance.
+Stay away from comedogenic products that may block your pores.
+Likewise, don’t use products with drying alcohol—after the treatment, your skin will get really thirsty, so it’s better to avoid something that’ll dry it out even more.
+Last but not least, steer clear of aggressive ingredients like salicylic acidglycolic acid, or anything with synthetic fragrances.
 Wait at least two days before you reintroduce these ingredients into your regimen.
-Also, avoid direct sunlight for the next three days and always wear sunscreen.
+Also, avoid direct sunlight for the next three days and wear sunscreen with at least 30 SPF when you plan to go out.

 The best derma rollers for acne scars

-Now that all your questions are answered, here are the best derma rollers to minimize acne scars and transform your skin.
-Let’s roll!
+Now that all your questions have been answered, here are the best derma rollers to minimize acne scars and smooth skin texture.

 BeautyBio GloPro Microneedling Device

-The first spot on the best derma rollers for acne scars roundup is taken by BeautyBio GloPro Device, created by the inventor of micro-needling technology.
-The tool uses 540 needles of 0.3mm, supporting cell turnover and collagen production, which in turn diminishes acne scars and fine lines while amplifying product absorption for boosted benefits.
+The top spot on the best derma rollers for acne scars roundup goes to BeautyBio GloPro Device, created by the inventor of micro-needling technology.
+The tool uses 540 needles of 0.3mm to support cell turnover and collagen production, which diminishes scarring and fine lines while amplifying product absorption for boosted benefits.
 Additionally, BeautyBio GloPro features a microcurrent to up all these effects even more.
-It’s also working with red light too — the one that penetrates the tissue most, acting to produce collagen.
+And to top it all off, the device works with red light too—the one that penetrates the skin most to build even more collagen.
+Just so you know, this distinctive blend of cutting-edge technologies has been clinically proven to stimulate cells to regenerate up to 200% faster compared to the conventional dermarolling technique.

 SDARA Skincare Derma Roller